-In addition to the pollution of the sea and the bays, the Aegean Sea also has the problem of overfishing.
-Fishermen in particular are aware of the problem and are looking for a solution.
-The Professional Fisher Association of Amorgos presented a concept years ago and repeatedly to the Ministry of Rural Development in Greece to counter both overfishing and pollution.
+In addition to the pollution of the sea and the bays, in the Aegean Sea there is also the problem of overfishing.
+Fishermen were the first to recognize the problem and are now looking for a solution.
+The Professional Fishing Association of Amorgos presented a concept years ago to the Ministry of Rural Development in Greece to encounter both overfishing and pollution.

 In order to give the shoals time for regeneration, the fishermen do not want to fish in April and May.
 In these months most fish species reproduce and this process should be given the necessary time.
-But the fishermen need a paid job to work the boats during these months.
-The Professional Fisher Association of Amorgos has therefore tried, through the Ministry of Rural Development, to obtain existing European Union funds aimed at supporting maritime life and fishing.
-This money would be used to pay the fishermen for the period in question if they do not go out to fish, but to fetch plastic and flotsam from the bays.
-Unfortunately this concept was rejected several times by the ministry.
+Nevertheless, as fishing is the main occupation of fishermen, they need a paid job to make ends meet during these months.
+Althought the Professional Fishing Association of Amorgos have tried, through the Ministry of Rural Development, to obtain European Union funding specifically aimed at supporting maritime life and fishing, so that the fishermen can be paid for using their boats, the efforts have been fruitless.Therefore, due to the urgency of the situation, as fishermen we decided to take matters into our own hands.

 Finding a sustainable way to cope with the situation.

 Our goal as fishermen of Amorgos is to stay away from fishing in April and May and to focus on collecting garbage from the northern beaches with our Kaiki.
 To achieve this alternative use of boats, we try to activate all possible ways of partnership with the local community as well as with the international community and finding resources from both European / Greek programs but mainly from civil society through crowdfunding.